5. Support and Assistance

 5.1.1 Information, Linkages and Capacity Building (ILC)

-ILC, formerly known as ‘Tier 2', will connect people with disability, their families and carers, including people who are not NDIS participants, with disability and mainstream supports in their communities.
+ILC, formerly known as ‘Tier 2', will connect people with disability, children younger than 7 with developmental delay, their families and carers, including people who are not NDIS participants, with disability and mainstream supports in their communities.

 ILC will help build a more inclusive society in which the social, economic and educational participation of people with disability is maximised.